 GASB Statement No. 96, Subscription-Based Information Technology Arrangements, was issued in May 2020.
 This statement provides guidance on accounting and financial reporting for subscription-based information technology arrangements (SBITAs).
 The guidance requires the recognition of a right-to-use subscription asset and a corresponding subscription liability for contracts that convey control of the right-to-use another party's information technology software alone or in conjunction with tangible capital assets for a specified time period in an exchange or exchange-like transaction.
 The requirements of this statement are similar to those of Statement No. 87, Leases.
-The provisions of this statement are effective with fiscal years beginning after June 15, 2022.
-SCERS will implement the provisions of this statement for the fiscal year ending June 30, 2023.
+The provisions of this statement are effective with fiscal years beginning after June 15, 2022, SCERS does not have any SBITAs that meet the criteria of this GASB Statement and concurrently exceed the \$10,000 capitalization threshold.